docpad-archive/documentation/extend/plugin-write.html.md

 ## Adding tests

-We can also add tests for our plugin to ensure it is working correctly.
-DocPad makes this process pretty darn easy.
-To do so, we'll need to add these extra files:
+You can add tests for your plugin to ensure it’s works correctly.
+DocPad makes this pretty darn easy.

-Here's the extra files that we will need to add to our plugin:
+To do so, you’ll need to add these extra files:

 ```
 src/